mobiplus-opensource/mobiplus-version-blocker-flutter/README.md

 ## Introduction :globe_with_meridians:
-This repository contains a lib where the aim is to provide an easy way to implement and customize "Version Locks"
+This repository contains a lib where the aim is to provide an easy way to implement and customize "Version Blocker"

 ## Let's begin :wrench: